 PupuanTabanan, West Bali

-In roughly the same area as Jatiluwih, the farming village of Pupuan features beautiful rice terraces, together with cocoa, clove and coffee plantations.
+The farming village of Pupuan has beautiful rice terraces, together with cocoa, clove and coffee plantations.
 There are even groves of rare tropical fruits, such as mangosteen and durian.
-Head off in the early mornings and you can catch a glimpse of the farmers tending to their crops, or laying out cloves to dry on the roadsides.
+Head off in the early mornings and you can catch a glimpse of the farmers tending to their crops or laying out cloves to dry on the roadsides.
 Off the main paths, the area also features tropical forests with hidden waterfalls and streams.

 Munduk Rice FieldsNorth Bali

-- Location: Jalan Gesing, Gobleg village, Banyuatis, Buleleng, North Bali
+- Location: Jalan Gesing, Gobleg village, Banyuatis, Buleleng, Bali 81152, Indonesia

 Soka Rice FieldsTabanan, West Bali